Theodor Tolsdorff

-Theodor Tolsdorff (3 November 1909 – 25 May 1978) was a general in the Wehrmacht of Nazi Germany during World War II.
+Theodor Friedrich Max Otto Hermann Tolsdorff (3 November 1909 – 25 May 1978) was a military officer in the Wehrmacht of Nazi Germany during World War II.
 He was one of 27 recipients of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds.
-Charged with the killing of Franz Xaver Holzhey in the closing days of the war, Tolsdorff was convicted in 1954 but acquitted in 1960 in trials that drew substantial public interest and media coverage.
+In 1954 Tolsdorff was charged with manslaughter by a German court for ordering the execution of Wehrmacht captain Franz Xaver Holzhey in the closing months of the war; Holzhey had put up a red cross sign near his command post.
+In 1960 his case drew substantial public interest and media coverage.
+His charges were eventually dropped as the court determined that he acted within the military law in force at the time.

 Early life

 Tolsdorf was born on 3 November 1909, in the family estate in Lehnarten in the Province of East Prussia, a state of the German Empire.
 Today it is Lenarty in the administrative district of Gmina Olecko, within Olecko County, Warmian-Masurian Voivodeship, in northern Poland.
-He was the youngest of four children and only son of Theodor Tolsdorff, who had served in the military during World War I as a Hauptmann (captain) in the artillery.
+He was the youngest of four children and only son of Theodor Tolsdorff (1872–1919), who had served in the military during World War I as a Hauptmann (captain) in the artillery, and his wife Ilse Anna Auguste, née von Lenski (1884–1943).

-Estate Lehnarten (Treuburg) which belonged to the Tolsdorff family until 1945.

 Tolsdorff was five years old in 1914 when his mother briefly evacuated the estate following the invasion of East Prussia by the Russian First Army, led by Paul von Rennenkampf.
 He attended the Gymnasium (advanced secondary school) in Königsberg, present-day Kaliningrad, and following the death of his father on 19 October 1919 took over the family estate and became a farmer.
-He continued his education to become an administrator of his 695 ha, including 95 ha of forest, sized estate in Lehnharten.
+He continued his education to become an administrator of his 695 ha, including 95 ha of forest.

-On 1 October 1934, at the age of 24, he joined the 1st Infantry Regiment (Infanterie-Regiment 1) of the 1st Infantry Division as a volunteer in Insterburg.
-Tolsdorff was promoted to Feldwebel (sergeant) on 1 February 1936.
-On 1 June 1936, Tolsdorff was promoted from the ranks to Leutnant (second lieutenant) and to Oberleutnant (first lieutenant) on 1 October 1938.
+On 6 April 1934, at the age of 24, he joined the 1st Infantry Regiment (Infanterie-Regiment 1) of the 1st Infantry Division of the Reichswehr in Insterburg as a rifleman (Schütze) to complete his 18-month mandatory military service.
+At that time, he was not yet considering a military career.
+On 12 October 1935, he was discharged but appointed reserve officer candidate on the same day.

+Tolsdorff was promoted to Feldwebel der Reserve (sergeant of the reserves) in January 1936.
+On 1 July 1936, Tolsdorff was promoted from the ranks to Leutnant der Reserve (second lieutenant of the reserves), was appointed active officer on 1 July 1937 and was promoted to Oberleutnant (first lieutenant) on 1 October 1938.
 He was given command of 14th anti tank company (14.(Panzerjäger-)Kompanie) of the newly formed 22nd Infantry Regiment (Infanterie-Regiment 22) in the 1st Infantry Division on 1 April 1939.